elijahcastillo/WBL_Flask/README.md

 - Clone the repository to your local machine
 - (Optional but recommended) Create a virtual environment
-- Install dependencies located in the requiremnts.txt file
+- Install dependencies located in the requiremnts.txt file: "pip install -r requirements.txt"
 - To host the app on your local machine - run the "run.py" script
 - Then visit [http://127.0.0.1:5000](http://127.0.0.1:5000/)